 Mariners rookie southpaw Mike Montgomery (1-2, 2.73) gave up four runs on seven hits over 7 1/3 innings.
 But Seattle struggled again offensively.
 The Mariners have scored just 18 runs while going 2-9 over their last 11 home games and are 30-37 after splitting the past four games with the Giants.

 "He's been a very pleasant surprise," Mariners manager Lloyd McClendon said after Montgomery filled in well again for the injured James Paxton.
 "He's had four starts that I would consider very quality starts.
 Certainly gave us an opportunity to win the ballgame tonight, we just didn't get any hits."

-MOMENTS THAT MATTERED Bad time for a drop: Montgomery appeared to have escaped a one-out, bases-loaded jam in the second when he got Joaquin Arias to roll an easy grounder to second base.
+Bad time for a drop: Montgomery appeared to have escaped a one-out, bases-loaded jam in the second when he got Joaquin Arias to roll an easy grounder to second base.
 Dustin Ackley, making his first start at that position since 2013 with Robinson Cano sidelined by a sore back, flipped to shortstop Brad Miller for the force at second.
 But Miller dropped the ball on the transfer before he could get off a relay throw to first for what would have been an inning-ending double play.
 Instead, a run scored from third and the Giants added two more RBI hits to make it 3-0.